 Your child will learn the well-known sayings "look before you leap" and "better safe than sorry."
 You may want to use these sayings the next time you and/or your child think ahead before acting.

 6. Read Aloud Each Day

 It is very important that you read to your child each day.
-The local library has many books on the five senses and a list of books.

-Be sure to praise your child whenever s/he shares what has been learned at school.
+Be sure to praise your child whenever they share what they have learned at school.

 Activity Page